SalihWarsama/salihwarsama.github.io/_posts/2025-06-09-jekyll-guide.md

 This is where most of the data of the site is stored.
 In YAML format, it contains all the defaults to your site, like which gem files you’re using, themes, icons, links, etc. You should be able to see the default installed theme, which is “Minima”.
 This will ultimately vary depending on which theme you use, but for the purpose of this guide, just leave the config file alone until you become acclimated to the Jekyll structure and workflow.

 ### Creating Posts
-Before creating a post for your site, navigate to the _posts folder in your site’s directory, and view the premade file that exists.
+Before creating a post for your site, navigate to the `_posts` folder in your site’s directory, and view the premade file that exists.

 This will be the general structure of most of your posts going forward: frontmatter at the top between the lines, content at the bottom.

-Now, create a new file using the YYYY-MM-DD-(file name) format with the .md or .markdown extension, and open it.
+Now, create a new file using the `YYYY-MM-DD-(file name)` format with the `.md` or `.markdown` extension, and open it.
 After opening the file, you need to create some frontmatter.

-Remember, frontmatter uses YAML, even in Markdown files.
+> Remember, **frontmatter uses YAML**, even in Markdown files.
+{: prompt-info }

 ### Frontmatter
 To create some frontmatter within your post, create a block for it by adding 3 new lines and typing in 3 hyphens at the top and bottom, like so: